 For a school night when you have next to no time to cook because you’re running in multiple directions, or for a Friday night when you’ve had a busy week and you want to get to the relaxing part of your weekend more quickly (which is exactly why I started the Fast with Five Fridays series!), make this 5-ingredient, kid-friendly, healthy recipe.

 Cook ground beef (bison, turkey, and pork work well too!) with onion and garlic.

 After meat is cooked through, drain off fat if necessary.

-Add a tiny bit of jarred pasta sauce.
+Add jarred pasta sauce.

 Stir the sauce into the hot meat mixture – this helps deglaze the pan so any browned bits won’t be difficult to clean later!
 Remove meat mixture from skillet.

 Cut a head of cauliflower into florets – you’ll use 4 cups total.

 Pulse the cauliflower in a food processor until it resembles the size of rice.
 I like to use this food processor for the job.